urob/zmk-config/readme.md

     flavour only kicks in when another key is pressed, this also requires waiting past `tapping-term-ms`.
-* Finally, it is worth noting that this setup works best in combination with a dedicated shift for capitalization during normal typing (I am a big fan of sticky-shift on a home-thumb).
+* Finally, it is worth noting that this setup works best in combination with a dedicated shift for capitalization during normal typing (I like sticky-shift on a home-thumb).
 This is because shifting alphas is the one scenario where pressing a mod may conflict with `global-quick-tap`, which may result in false negatives when typing fast.

 Here's my configuration (I use a bunch of [helper macros](https://github.com/urob/zmk-nodefree-config) to simplify the syntax, but they